 And because we’re all too tired and tamad na magbanlaw after kahit na tinatawag ka ng tubig para magswim waley na, just had some photo-ops in the falls at naglublob lang ng paa sa tubig.
 I swear it’s very tita of us, nakaupo lang kami sa isang side habang nakatinggin sa falls.
 Ganon lang kami, habang pinatatawanan ang mga sarili sa mga nangyari habang nasa trail.
 Changed our clothes then head off home; infairness no heavy traffic kahit rush hour na kami nakarating ng Manila.

 How to survive the real test of friendship?
 Book a trail visit to Masungi Georeserve!
 This really tested our friendship, akala ko itatakwil na nila ako after almost 13 years of friendship (haha).
 I don’t know if they conquered their fear of heights o lalo lang nadagdagan.
 Nevertheless I’m happy I was able to make them experience this; walking for almost 4 hours (mostly assaults), climbing, descending, and walking through ropes without harness, standing on a suspended wires with no support, and going thru boundaries just for the sake of instagrammble worthy pictures.
-I’m sure we’ll always remember this day until we’re old and gray.
+I’m sure we’ll always remember this day until we’re old and grey.
 Hanggang pagtanda natin nagbubullyhan tayo dahil dito, looking forward to more of these.